pimbrouwers/Falco/docs/en/markup.md

     ]
 ```

+Rumor has it that the Falco [creator](https://twitter.com/pim_brouwers) makes a dog sound every time he uses `Text.rawf`.

+> **Note**: I am the creator, and this is entirely true.

-Views can also be combined to create more complex views and share output:
+Views can also be combined to create more complex views and share output (i.e., view components):

 ```fsharp
 let master (title : string) (content : XmlNode list) =